 This invitation-only program allows admitted students to interview for top academic scholarships up to full tuition.
 To qualify, the student must posses a 3.9 GPA or higher on a 4.0 scale and an SAT score at or above 1320 (or an ACT score at or above 28).
 Complete applications must be received on or before Dec.
 1 for consideration.
 Filing a Free Application for Federal Student Aid (FAFSA) is strongly encouraged.

-This invitation-only program allows for underrepresented admitted students to interview for awards ranging from $1,000 – $10,000.
-Complete applications must be received on or before Dec.
-1 for consideration.
+This invitation-only program allows for students from historically underrepresented populations at private colleges and universities to interview for awards ranging from $1,000 – $10,000.
+Students must apply for admission to Franklin by Dec 1 for consideration.
 Filing a Free Application for Federal Student Aid (FAFSA) is strongly encouraged.

 Franklin College has established an out-of-state grant to be awarded to students from outside Indiana.
 Students who submit a completed application on or before December 1 may receive a grant up to $4,000.
 Students who submit a completed application after December 1st may receive a grant provided funding is available.
 To receive this grant you must have visited Franklin College.